 Changemaker Grants

 Trident United Way Changemaker Grants mobilize resources and empower nonprofits dedicated to making a positive impact in the Tri-County community.
-Grants are awarded in quarterly cycles, each with a cycle-specific focus on investing in the areas of greatest impact for TUW and its partners while aligning with TUW priorities.
-Each quarterly cycle will award $100,000 in total grants.
+Grants are awarded in quarterly cycles, each with a cycle-specific focus on investing in the areas of greatest impact while aligning with TUW priorities.
+Each quarterly cycle will award a minimum of $100,000 in total grants.

 2023-2024 Quarterly Grants